How we use your information

 *Unless the health & safety of others is at risk, the law requires it or it is required to carry out a statutory function

 For more information about our Privacy Notice, click here: Privacy Notice

 During the pandemic (and beyond) all patients are being encouraged to use electronic prescriptions and repeat prescribing (where relevant).
 The box below explains how patient information is shared with pharmacies:

 |Prescriptions containing patient identifiable information and health data will be shared with chemists/pharmacies, to provide patients with essential medication or treatment as their health needs dictate.
 This process is achieved either by face-to-face contact with the patient or electronically.
 Where patients have specified a nominated pharmacy they may wish their repeat or acute prescriptions to be ordered and sent directly to the pharmacy making a more efficient process.
 Arrangements can also be made with the pharmacy to deliver medication.

 NB.
 Patients will be required to nominate a preferred pharmacy.

 Subject Access Requests

-In most cases we no longer charge for providing full or partial copies of your medical records.
-Certain situations may warrant a charge relative to the request; please ask at Reception for clarification.
+In most cases, we no longer charge for providing full or partial copies of your medical records.
+Certain situations may warrant a charge relative to the request; please ask our admin team for clarification.

 National Data Opt-out